 Remaining out of use for many years, only after it received an overhaul was it realised just how useful an engine it was.
 "Normandy" has been called "the reason we don't need a diesel", and has put in sterling service on our works trains for the construction of the northwards extension.
 When its ten-year boiler certificate expired in 1995 it was given a very rapid overhaul to put it straight back into service.

-With the end of its boiler certificate on 6 July 2006, we must now wait and see whether the steam-shunt mantle passes to this loco or the North London Tank, and to cover the interim until one of these locos is overhauled, 08 and 09 Diesels have been used alongside other suitable steam locomotives.
+With the end of its boiler certificate in July 2006, we must now wait and see whether the steam-shunt mantle passes to this loco or the North London Tank.
+To cover the interim until one of these locos is overhauled, 08 and 09 diesels have been used alongside other suitable steam locomotives.

 North London Railway Goods Tank

-This powerful goods locomotive was built for shunting in the docks served by the North London Railway, and for the goods traffic emanating from the docks, and carried on the NLR's 14-mile main line, probably frequently venturing out onto other companies lines with exchange traffic.
+This powerful goods locomotive was built for shunting in the docks served by the North London Railway, and for the goods traffic which emanated from the docks to be carried on the NLR's 14-mile main line –' probably frequently venturing out onto other companies' lines with exchange traffic.
 The NLR subsequently became part of the LNWR and, at the grouping in 1923, the LMS.
 Several locos from this class became celebrities thanks to their use on the LMS's very steeply graded Cromford and High Peak line in Derbyshire.